 Number of Workers

 Although Arkansas is mostly rural, it holds its share of bustling metropolitan areas.
-The biggest metro areas in the state include the Little Rock metropolitan area, the Fayetteville-Springdale-Rogers metropolitan area, and the Fort Smith metropolitan area.
-Meanwhile, the fourth largest metropolitan area, known as Texarkana, falls partly within the state of Texas.
+Large metro areas in the state include the Little Rock metropolitan area, the Fayetteville-Springdale-Rogers metropolitan area, and the Fort Smith metropolitan area.
+Meanwhile, another big metropolitan area, known as Texarkana, falls partly within the state of Texas.

-Arkansas is home to dozens of top quality colleges and universities, the largest being the University of Arkansas in Fayetteville and the Arkansas State University system, which includes several campuses statewide.
+Arkansas is home to dozens of well-known colleges and universities, such as the University of Arkansas in Fayetteville and the Arkansas State University system, which includes several campuses statewide.
 Although traditional education is fully represented, there are plenty of opportunities for online education in Arkansas as well.
 Many colleges and universities in the state offer online or hybrid degree programs, including the University of Arkansas, Arkansas Tech University, Arkansas State University, and the University of Central Arkansas.

 Upon graduation, Arkansas students will find plenty of industries waiting to welcome them with open arms.
-According to the Arkansas Economic Development Commission, the largest industries in the state include advanced food manufacturing and packaging, aerospace, biosciences, data centers, distribution and logistics, paper and tinder, and smart grid technologies.
+According to the Arkansas Economic Development Commission, well-known industries in the state include advanced food manufacturing and packaging, aerospace, biosciences, data centers, distribution and logistics, paper and tinder, and smart grid technologies.

 One factor that continues to attract individuals to Arkansas is the low cost of owning a business and living in the state.
 As the Arkansas Economic Development Commission reports, the state has been ranked as having the second lowest cost to do business in the U.S. Meanwhile, Arkansas residents enjoy an incredibly low cost of living compared to other states and metro areas.
 And the U.S. Census Bureau corroborates that idea.
 According to their most recent stats, the median housing value in Arkansas was only $107,300 in 2013.